-To begin, you can download a sample file to see how your data will need to be prepared for import.
-You can also start from an existing spreadsheet if you have one and use the downloaded sample file as a guide.
+To begin, you can download a sample file to use as a basic, default template or you can start from an existing spreadsheet and use the downloaded sample file as a guide.

-Next click on the "Download Sample File" button ⤵
+Click on the “Import” button and then "Download Sample File" button ⤵

 NOTE: You might want to click on "File" and "Save As" and rename this file so that you can use it for your import file.

-NOTE: This is only a sample file which contains the default (out-of-the-box) Pipeliner fields.
+NOTE: The downloaded sample file only contains the default (out-of-the-box) Pipeliner fields.
 If you have added custom fields to your Pipeliner records, make sure to add those to the file as new columns, and, if you're not using any of the default fields, simply delete those columns.
 Just because a column is in the sample file doesn't mean you have to use it (unless it's a mandatory field) ⤵

 Preparing your Data